 I own two businesses and have a ‘9-5’ job.
 How I spend every day really matters.
 This is how I spend a typical day.

-I would be willing to be you have been a part of or over heard the following conversation lately:
+I would be willing to bet you have been a part of a similar conversation lately:

 I hate the word busy.
 It is often a vague attempt at covering up the habit of not prioritising or focusing your actions.